 The Go-to-Mars Mentality: 3 Reasons to Think Bigger for the Future Workforce

-Elon Musk (SpaceX), Jeff Bezos (Amazon) and Richard Branson (Virgin) — Chief Executive Officers (CEOs) of the three most innovative companies in the world — have their sights set on taking civilization to space.
+Elon Musk (SpaceX), Jeff Bezos (Amazon) and Richard Branson (Virgin) — CEOs of the three most innovative companies in the world — have their sights set on taking civilization to space.
 Never mind that colonizing a planet is one of the most enormous challenges of modern science.
 Never mind that a six- to-nine-month trek into deep space could wreak havoc on our bodies without effective ways to battle radiation.
 Never mind, even, that there is no oxygen at a destination such as Mars.

-The above powerhouse of visionaries are sending a message to businesses in all industries — not just the ones investing in space programs.
+The above powerhouse of visionaries have sent a message to businesses in all industries — not just the ones investing in space programs.
 This is about the big picture of how businesses think.
 It’s not about the processes, tools or means to become extraordinary.
 It’s about the mindset of trailblazing to a place that’s foreign, relative to what you know today.
 It’s about the call to have a “go-to-Mars" mentality — a call today’s businesses must answer to stay alive amid the digital workforce revolution.

 A transformational mindset can benefit businesses in significant ways, but the biggest long-term win lies within empowering workers who are on the front lines — with the right tools to build bottom lines.
 In a world of digitally savvy, on-the-move workers, businesses that aren’t keeping end users happy are seeing fading morale, high turnover rates, a tarnished brand image and more internal resources going to reactive IT firefighting instead of digital transformation.